Jbarfield101/Blossom/README.md

 The Rust backend can launch local tools such as ComfyUI and Ollama.
 Set the ComfyUI folder location in the app's Settings page.
 Python is detected automatically, and you can adjust the interpreter path from Settings if needed.
+Install the [`ollama`](https://github.com/ollama/ollama) CLI separately if you plan to use the general chat features; the Python package is not required.

 ## Running Python scripts